polkadot-fellows/RFCs/text/000x-assethub.md

 ## Stakeholders

 - **NFT Creators**: Primary beneficiaries of the proposed change, particularly those who found the current deposit requirements prohibitive.
-- **NFT Platforms**: As the facilitator of artists' relations, KodaDot has a vested interest in making the platform more accessible.
+- **NFT Platforms**: As the facilitator of artists' relations, NFT Marketplaces has a vested interest in onboarding new users and making the platform more accessible.
 - **dApp Developers**: Making the blockspace more accessible will encourage developers to create and build unique dApps in the Polkadot ecosystem.
 - **Polkadot Community**: Stands to benefit from an influx of artists, creators and diverse NFT collections, enhancing the overall ecosystem.

-Previous discussions have been held within the KodaDot community, as well as with artists expressing their concerns about the deposit amounts.
-Referencing to [Polkadot Forum conversation](https://forum.polkadot.network/t/polkadot-assethub-high-nft-collection-deposit/4262).
+Previous discussions have been held within the Polkadot Forum community and with artists expressing their concerns about the deposit amounts.
+[Link](https://forum.polkadot.network/t/polkadot-assethub-high-nft-collection-deposit/4262).

 ## Explanation
 This RFC suggests modifying deposit constants defined in the `nfts` pallet on the Polkadot Asset Hub to require a lower deposit.
-The amount of the reduced deposit should be determined by `deposit` adjusted by pricing mechanism (arbitrary number/another pricing function).
+The reduced deposit amount should be determined by the `deposit` adjusted by the pricing mechanism (arbitrary number/another pricing function).

 [Current deposit requirements are as follows](https://github.com/paritytech/polkadot-sdk/blob/master/cumulus/parachains/runtimes/assets/asset-hub-rococo/src/lib.rs#L757):